Ligaan/Ligaan.github.io/_posts/2024-01-22-Reinforcement-Learning-in-C++.md

 };
 ```

-Now lets see how we will used everything above
+Now lets see how we will used everything above.

+First we declare some values similar to the Deep-Learning example

 ```C++
 const int max_episodes = 2000;